GrahamBurns/GrahamBurns/README.md

 - ⚡ Fun facts:
   - While I do make pixel art, I do struggle with seeing certain colors.
-  - When I was younger, I hated the idea of silent letters then I realized my name has two of them pronounced "gram" spelled "Graham."
+  - When I was younger, I disliked the idea of silent letters then I realized my name has two of them pronounced "gram" spelled "Graham."

 <h3 align="left">Connect with me:</h3>
 <p align="left">